Sam-Gram/justgage.github.io/pages/Every Programmer.md

 # Talks

-- Rick Hickeys [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy): If you do nothing else on this page **watch this talk!!!**
+- [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy): If you do nothing else on this page **watch this talk!!!**
-- Rick Hickeys [Value of Values](https://www.infoq.com/presentations/Value-Values) makes you think twice everytime you modify a variable in place.
+- [Value of Values](https://www.infoq.com/presentations/Value-Values) makes you think twice everytime you modify a variable in place.
 - [JavaScript: the good parts](http://www.youtube.com/watch?v=hQVTIJBZook): There's a very good chance that you're going to be writing some JavaScript sometime in your life. 'bout time you learned what it really is.

 # Programming Styles